PSD Vs. PSB – What’s The Difference?

 How To Save Your Project Into These File Types

 There’s not much point in knowing about file types if you don’t know how to use them.
-Follow these steps to save your project in either a PSD or PSB file.
+Follow these steps to save your project as either a PSD or PSB file in Photoshop.

 Go up to File > Save As.